 Further, on page 18 lines 364-372 we now clarify:

-“Unlike In contrast the previous study and some other models of nutrient restriction in pregnancy, we did not observe major differences until a HFHS diet challenge in adulthood, which may suggest that gestational eTRF may be relatively safe to practice in the context of a healthful diet or absent a second challenge.
+“In contrast the previous study and some other models of nutrient restriction in pregnancy, we did not observe major differences until a HFHS diet challenge in adulthood, which may suggest that gestational eTRF may be relatively safe to practice in the context of a healthful diet or absent a second challenge.
 However, it also suggests that in the context of unhealthy diet patterns, adult offspring may be ill-equipped to adapt to their high-calorie food environments, leading to metabolic dysfunction.
 These studies differ both in the age of onset and duration of food restriction that are required to initiate glucose intolerance in offspring of TRF dams which also may explain these differences.”

 Of importance, these additional experiments will also test whether the described results